machal/cssmine-content/content/css3-transforms.md

 CSS3 Transforms – Object Transformations
 ========================================

-It can be a transformation of a shape, position or element size.
+These can be the transformation of a shape, position or element size.

 There are four available functions: skew, rotate, translate and scale: